AlexYFM/FA22-ECE445-Hearing-Alarm/notebooks/alex/README.md

 All for now.

+Edit: I added a media directory that visually illustrates some of the development I went through.

 ## 10/30 Recap of Week 10/24
 A lot of development happened this week, so I'll be covering events from meetings with Hojoon to soldering and testing the development board.